 A travel hack everyone swears by – a day bag.
 Change of clothes incase the weather turns on its head, water bottles, maps, something to munch on while you are exploring and your passport!
 Think of it this way: you should be able to survive with a day bag for a minimum of a day w/o your suitcase.

 Losing your passport is the end of a holiday.
 Lost passports are more often than not the result of stolen or lost luggage.
 We can’t stress enough on making multiple photocopies of your passport, hotel and travel reservations and driver’s licence.
 Keep the copies away from the originals so that when you lose one set, you still have the other intact.
 This is particularly helpful when your smartphones are out of battery or when you do not have access to the internet.

 The multiple purpose Ziploc bags that take up virtually no space in your bag is no less than an asset.
-Use them to keep your phone safe from water when you’re lounging on high-tide beaches, store snacks, fill them with ice to turn them into cold compressors for a twisted ankle or to keep bottles of liquids from leaking in your luggage.
+Use them to keep your phone safe from water when you’re lounging on beaches, store snacks, fill the bags with ice to turn them into cold compressors for a twisted ankle or to keep the likes of mouthwash and lotion from leaking in your luggage.
 We bet you can think of more uses!

 Never underestimate the number of electronics you will end up charging on a holiday!
 Especially if you are sharing a room with another person.
-Hair curlers, laptops, mobile 1, mobile 2, and the list goes on.
+Hair curlers, laptops, mobile 1, mobile 2, you get it.
 Not all hotel rooms are equipped with more than a couple of power outlets.
 A multi-socket plug will do you a world of good!